 I am also an arbitrator, a new area of family law resolution, where the dispute is heard by a qualified arbitrator but outside the court system, court rules and court timetables.
 The couple work out their preferred procedure and timetable for their own dispute.
-It has been strongly endorsed by senior family court judges and it will be rare for the court not to follow an arbitration award as strongly influential on outcome.
+It has been strongly endorsed by senior family court judges.
 I was the initiator and co-creator of the English family arbitration scheme

 I undertake international arbitration work, as co-creator of the International Family Law Arbitration Scheme which provides an independent, country neutral arbitrator in a forum dispute between a couple.
 More details can be found here or contact me for more information.

 I am a qualified Australian solicitor, barrister and mediator.
 Although I am now based primarily in England, I maintain close professional links with Australian law firms, keep up to date with changes in the law and I have retained my professional qualifications and certificates to practice as an Australian lawyer and mediator.
 My firm has an association with Watts McCray, one of Australia's leading family law firms